kai687/sphinxawesome-theme/docs/docs/modify.rst

     ├docs/
     └...

-Next, change to the :file:`theme-src/` directory and install the JavaScript
+Next, change to the :dir:`theme-src` directory and install the JavaScript dependencies:
-dependencies:

 .. code-block:: console